 - Types of fixed income securities, including Treasury bonds, agency securities, municipal securities, mortgage-backed securities, collateralized mortgage obligations, and preferred stock - The role of intermediaries in the fixed income market - How fixed income securities are bought and sold - What types of investors may purchase fixed income securities - US and global bond markets - Suitability and sales process considerations

-Anti-Money Laundering for Municipal Securities Representatives (FE)
+NEW! - Anti-Money Laundering for Municipal Securities Representatives (FE INT)

 This course is intended for registered securities representatives and supervisors interested in learning how industry rules regarding anti-money laundering regulations.
 Every municipal securities dealer must establish and implement an anti-money laundering compliance program designed to achieve and monitor ongoing compliance with the requirements of the Bank Secrecy Act, 31 U.S.C.
 5311, et seq.
 (BSA).